Jimmy-2/RecipeApp/README.md

             });
          }
          ```
-      - (Delete) Delete existed recipe from favorites list
+      - (Delete) Delete existing recipe from favorites list with a button onclick on the right side of each recyclerview item row.

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]